chesahkalu/azure_administrator/virtual_network.md

 **Note**: It's easy to add a service endpoint to the virtual network.
 In the Azure portal, you select the Azure service for which to create the endpoint.
 Adding service endpoints can take up to 15 minutes to complete.
 Each service endpoint integration has its own Azure documentation page.

+**Border Gateway Protocol (BGP)**: BGP is a standardized exterior gateway protocol that exchanges routing information between autonomous systems (ASes), such as different host gateways.
+With `BGP` you can exchange routes between your `on-premise network gateway` and `azure network gateway`.
+Typically, you use BGP to advertise on-premises routes to Azure when you're connected to an Azure datacenter through Azure ExpressRoute.
+You can also configure BGP if you connect to an Azure virtual network by using a VPN site-to-site connection.

+**Routing Priority**: When you have multiple routes that apply to the same traffic, Azure uses the route with the lowest priority value.
+The priority value is a number between 0 and 4095.
+The lower the number, the higher the priority.
+If two routes have the same priority, Azure uses the route with the lowest address prefix length.
+The address prefix length is the number of bits in the address prefix.
+For example, a prefix length of 24 means that the first 24 bits of the address are the network address, and the remaining bits are the host address.
+For example, a message is sent to the IP address 10.0.0.2, but two routes are available with the 10.0.0.0/16 and 10.0.0.0/24 prefixes.
+Azure selects the route with the 10.0.0.0/24 prefix because it's more specific.
+If there are multiple routes with the same address prefix, Azure selects the route based on the type in the following order of priority:
+1. User-defined routes
+2. BGP routes
+3. System routes